UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Consumers living in deregulated markets can easily offset high fixed delivery fees by comparing and choosing cheaper retail supply rates.

-Breaking Down What TDU Charges Actually Mean
+Breaking Down TDU and TDSP Charges

 An infographic showing TDU charges pay for delivering power, storm repairs, and routine maintenance.